tomcumming/wabt-docker/README.md

 # WABT inside a Docker container

-A minimal image for running the WABT utilities.
+A minimal image for running the [The WebAssembly Binary Toolkit](https://github.com/WebAssembly/wabt) utilities.
 Has all the WABT binaries in $PATH, and working directory set to `/data`.

 ## Usage